PhilipYip1988/python-tutorials/numpy_library/readme.md

 #     - arctan                    : Inverse tangent function.
 #     - deg2rad                   : Converts degrees to radians.
 #     - rad2deg                   : Converts radians to degrees.
+#     - prod                      : Returns the product array elements.
 #     - cumprod                   : Cumulative product of array elements.
 #     - cumsum                    : Cumulative sum of array elements.

 # 📊 Statistical Functions:
+#     - min                       : Returns the minimum value along a given axis.
+#     - max                       : Returns the maximum value along a given axis.
+#     - all                       : Checks if all elements are True along the specified axis.
+#     - any                       : Checks if any elements are True along the specified axis.
+#     - sum                       : Returns the sum of ndarray elements along the specified axis.

 #     - mean                      : Computes the arithmetic mean along the specified axis.
+#     - var                       : Computes the variance along the specified axis.
+#     - std                       : Computes the standard deviation along the specified axis.
+#     - ptp                       : Peak-to-peak (max - min) value along an axis.

 #     - median                    : Computes the median along the specified axis.
 #     - average                   : Computes the weighted average.
-#     - std                       : Computes the standard deviation along the specified axis.
-#     - var                       : Computes the variance along the specified axis.
-#     - min                       : Returns the minimum value along a given axis.
-#     - max                       : Returns the maximum value along a given axis.
-#     - ptp                       : Peak-to-peak (max - min) value along an axis.
 #     - quantile                  : Computes the q-th quantile of the data along the specified axis.
 #     - histogram                 : Computes the histogram of a set of data.
 #     - bincount                  : Counts the number of occurrences of each value in a 1D array.
 #     - corrcoef                  : Computes the Pearson correlation coefficients.
 #     - cov                       : Computes the covariance matrix.

+# 🔗 Supplementary Numerical Identifiers
+#     - round                      : Rounds the ndarray elements to the given number of decimals.
+#     - astype                     : Converts the ndarray to a different data type.
+#     - clip                       : Limits the values in the ndarray to a given range.
+#     - choose                     : Constructs an ndarray by selecting elements from a sequence of ndarrays.
+#     - diff                       : Returns the difference of ndarray elements along the specified axis.
+#     - signbit                    : Returns True for negative values.
+#     - isfinite                   : Returns True for finite elements.
+#     - isinf                      : Returns True for infinite elements.
+#     - isnan                      : Returns True for NaN elements.
+#     - isreal                     : Returns True for real elements in the array.
+#     - iscomplex                  : Returns True for complex elements in the array.
+#     - isrealobj                  : Checks if the array is entirely real (no imaginary parts).
+#     - iscomplexobj               : Checks if the array is entirely complex.            : Returns True for negative values.

 # 📦 Set Operations:
 #     - unique                    : Finds the unique elements of an array.